-The Equality Network works for lesbian, gay, bisexual and transgender (LGBT) equality and human rights in Scotland.
+The Equality Network works for lesbian, gay, bisexual, transgender and intersex (LGBTI) equality and human rights in Scotland.
 We strive to be inclusive and open in our work, to challenge discrimination and to consult, involve and inform the individuals and the communities for which we work.

 The Equality Network was founded back in 1997 as a national organisation working for LGBT rights and equality in Scotland.
 We are a registered charity governed by a volunteer Board of Trustees.

-Partnership is a key part of our approach, and much of what we do involves working in partnership with diverse LGBT people, other LGBT organisations, and with organisations working in the wider equality and human rights field.
+Partnership is a key part of our approach, and much of what we do involves working in partnership with diverse LGBTI people, other LGBTI organisations, and with organisations working in the wider equality and human rights field.

 An outline of some of the things we’ve accomplished since 1997 is available on our History page.